 Skip To Main Content

-Why Pursue a Master's Degree in Curriculum Instruction
+Why Pursue a Master's Degree in Curriculum and Instruction

 The Curriculum and Instruction Program features both breadth and quality.
 Students can choose from a variety of possibilities relating to teacher leadership in curriculum, curriculum development and administration, and specialties in curriculum focused on specific subject-matter areas.
 Additionally, this program boasts relevance to a variety of professional contexts from early childhood to middle school and secondary to higher education and other adult learning situations.